protesilaos/consult-denote/README.md

    Customise which command they call by modifying the user options `consult-denote-grep-command` and `consult-denote-find-command`.

-3. **Include a Denote "source" for `consult-buffer`:** This is also part of the `consult-denote-mode`.
-It adds a new heading/group to the interface of the `consult-buffer` command which lists all the buffers that visit Denote files.
-Narrow to this source by typing `D` (capital letter) followed by space in at the empty prompt.
+3. **Include Denote "sources" for `consult-buffer`:** This is also part of the `consult-denote-mode`.
+It adds new headings/groups to the interface of the `consult-buffer` command.
+Those lists (i) the buffers that visit Denote files, (ii) the subdirectories of the `denote-directory`, and (iii) the silos listed in the value of the user option `denote-silo-extras-directories` (for those who opt in to that extension).

 In the future we may use other features of Consult, based on user feedback.